 This company develops useful templates that can be used for a variety of purposes.
-Traditionally they have been building templates for Microsoft Office products, but of late Vertex42 has moved to Google Sheets space as well.
-However, unlike their Excel templates that are available for download, we need to install the Vertex42 add-on in Google Sheets to be able to use the inventory management templates.
+Traditionally they provided templates for Microsoft Office products, but Vertex42 has recently moved into the Google Sheets space as well.
+However, unlike their Excel templates that are available for download, you need to install the Vertex42 add-on in Google Sheets to be able to use their inventory management templates.
 They have a whole bunch of template categories, and Inventory is one of them.
-Under this category, there are different types of inventory templates that we can pick and start using.
+Under this category, there are different types of inventory templates that you can pick and start using.

 This company has a range of innovative product offerings aimed at reducing the operational complexity of small and medium sized businesses.
 TradeGecko has come up with a free spreadsheet template that is very easy to understand and use.
-You may access it from here – make your own copy and get busy!
+You can access it from here – make your own copy and get busy!

 You are all set!

-Good luck finding just the right inventory management software for your company purposes, with the help of these Inventory management templates.
+Good luck finding the right inventory management software for your company’s needs and purposes, with the help of these inventory management templates.